OfficeDev/Office-Add-in-samples/Samples/office-keyboard-shortcuts/README.md

 ## Summary

 This sample shows how to create custom keyboard shortcuts for an Office Add-in.
-Keyboard shortcuts let power users quickly use you add-in's features and give accessibility options to avoid a mouse.
+Keyboard shortcuts let power users quickly use your add-in's features and give accessibility options to avoid using a mouse.
 In this sample, the following shortcuts are configured.

 - **Ctrl+Alt+1**: Opens the add-in's task pane.
 - **Ctrl+Alt+2**: Hides the add-in's task pane.